flocela/PlazaWalkC-/README.md

 ### Make the code

-To make the code, create a build folder inside of the PlazaWalkCCode folder.
-In the PlazaWalkCCode/build folder type:
+To make the code, create a build folder inside of the PlazaWalk folder.
+In the PlazaWalk/build folder type:
 ```sh
 cmake .. && make
 ```